 The thirteenth symposium in the Asymmetric Threat Symposia series addresses challenges America must meet, capabilities America must have, and vulnerabilities America must fix in Cyber, Electronic Warfare, and Spectrum Operations.
 Nation states such as China and Russia, criminal organizations, and terrorist organizations are leveraging evolving technologies in an attempt to defeat current United States capabilities.
 Threats have expanded in prevalence, complexity, sophistication, deniability, speed, and often in lethality.
 Many of these threats are directly aimed at America’s citizenry and institutions and not just the Government and the military forces that defend the nation.
-Accelerating in sophistication and use are non-kinetic exploitation using Cyber, Electronic Warfare, and Spectrum Operations.
-Prioritizing and mitigating these evolving threats is a critical challenge for the United States to undertake.
+Non-kinetic exploitation operations using cyber, electronic warfare, and spectrum operations are accelerating in sophistication and use.

 Our nuclear forces were developed in the 1960s.” | “It’s everybody’s job to protect the country.”